Professional landscaping contractor performing a walkthrough with a homeowner in Lexington, KY

 The biggest factors that change landscaping cost in Lexington

-The same type of project can move significantly in cost based on bed size, debris or cleanup load, plant material, mulch type, access, and how many separate zones are involved.
+The same type of project can move significantly in cost based on bed size, debris load, plant material, mulch type, access, and how many separate zones are involved.

-• Access, route logistics, and how the property is laid out
+Route to the site, equipment access, and how the property is laid out.

 PROOF